 Three Ways the Life Settlement Market is Like Uber

 Thanks to the proliferation of services like Uber, Airbnb, Lending Club and a host of others, sharing services have become a multimillion dollar industry.
 At the heart of the sharing economy is the notion that everyone can benefit when people use the goods or services they don’t need to benefit those who do.
 The growth of the life settlement market, which allows owners of life insurance policies to sell to an investor, is another entry point into the new, cooperative world of shared rides and rented rooms.
+Here are three key reasons why seniors who utilize services like Uber might also be ready to learn about life settlement options:

 What you will learn: